dylan-lang/opendylan/documentation/duim-reference/source/conventions.rst

 -  Valid DUIM programs may rely on the fact that an error will be signalled.

-When this manual states that “a condition is signalled” in a given situation, this is the same as saying that “an error is signalled”, with the exception that the condition will be signalled using ``signal`` instead of ``error``.
+When this manual states that "a condition is signalled" in a given situation, this is the same as saying that "an error is signalled", with the exception that the condition will be signalled using ``signal`` instead of ``error``.